5. Maths4ML: Matrices

 - Machine is the second machine which grabs the result of Machine and transforms it again.

-Suppose 2 matrices & which stretch the -axis by 2 and rotate everything by $90\degree$ respectively.
+Suppose 2 matrices & which stretch the -axis by 2 and rotate everything by respectively.

 - Stretches left-right.